ckaestne/seai/lectures/01_introduction/intro.md

 ## Communication

-Email to us or ping us on slack (invite link on Canvas)
+* Email to us or ping us on slack (invite link on Canvas)

-Announcements through canvas

-No fixed office hours, but will always stick around after lecture and recitation and we will always try to be available for extra meetings within 24h on weekdays.

-Welcome to ask questions publicly on Canvas or Slack.
+* Class announcements made through Canvas
+* Weekly office hours (see Canvas for schedule)
+  * Online for the first two weeks
+* Post questions on Slack
+  * Please use #general and post publicly if possible; your classmates will benefit from your Q&A!

-Materials on GitHub.
+* All course materials (lectures, assignments, etc.,) available on GitHub.
 Pull requests encouraged!

 ----